Josh03/LearningNodeJS/README.md

 # LearningNodeJS
-My sample project in using Node JS, React, and MongoDB
+My sample project in using the following tech
+  Node JS
+  React
+  MongoDB